telegramflutter/tg/README.md

 This project is written in 100% Dart language.
 Over 250,000 lines of code is ported from C++ to Dart.
 No native binaries, no C++ builds, no bullshit.

-This is a drop-in replacement for `tdllib` which is written in C/C++.
+This is a drop-in replacement for `tdlib` which is written in C/C++.

 ## Features